The Childcare Offer for Wales (30 hours Childcare) – Update July 2022

-Parents whose child becomes eligible for the Offer in September (child turned three on or after 20th April) will be able to apply from 1st September.
+Parents whose child becomes eligible for the Offer in September (child turned three before 31 August 2019) will be able to apply from 4 July.
 Please note funding cannot be received until the application has been completed and a start date issued.
 Funding will not be backdated.

-The new childcare offer will provide working parents with 30 hours of early education and childcare for three and four-year-olds, for up to 48 weeks per year.
+The Childcare Offer will provide working parents with 30 hours of early education and childcare for three and four-year-olds, for up to 48 weeks per year.
 The offer will build on children’s existing early education entitlement during term time, and provide 30 hours of childcare for nine weeks of the holidays.

 What does it mean for me as a provider?